This phase III trial compares two remote digital smoking cessation programs to see how well they work for quitting smoking.

 Time frame: At 12 months after randomization

-Time frame: At 3 and 6 months after randomization
+Time frame: At 6 months after randomization

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.